Kong/insomnia-docs/docs/inso-cli/cli-command-reference/inso-export-spec.md

 The following commands work when running in the example [git-repo](https://github.com/Kong/insomnia/tree/develop/packages/insomnia-inso/src/db/fixtures/git-repo) directory.

-When you don't specify any arguments, you'll be prompted with:
+When you don't specify any arguments, you'll be prompted to choose a spec:

 ```bash
 inso export spec